yenalbert/file-building/README.md

 # file-building

 This program will keep track of who works in what building.
 Each person will be identified by their first name, and each building will be identified by a number.
 While the program is running, this information will be stored in a dictionary.
-When the program is not running, the information will be kept in a file.
+When the program is not running, the given information will be kept in a file (called 'dictionary.txt').

 The program does the following: